dwyl/phoenix-liveview-chat-example/README.md

 We don't need mail or dashboard features.
 You can learn more about creating a new Phoenix application with `mix help phx.new`

-Run `mix deps.get` to retreive the dependencies, then make sure you have the `liveview_chat_dev` Postgres database available.
+Run `mix deps.get` to retrieve the dependencies, then make sure you have the `liveview_chat_dev` Postgres database available.
 You should now be able to start the application with `mix phx.server`: